Change text size: A A A Change contrast: Normal Dark Light

 The autumn months are often associated with remembrance.
 There are public commemorations of Remembrance/Armistice Day (11 November) and Remembrance Sunday and church commemorations of All Saints (1 November) and All Souls (2 November).
 But this season of remembering also provides an opportunity to offer other acts of remembrance and reflection; for example, for those who have been bereaved, or faced significant loss of any kind, during the past year.

-Many hospices have their annual remembrance event during the autumn; for example, ‘Light up a Life’ and ‘A Time to Remember’ .
-Some churches organise annual or quarterly services designed to give those who have been bereaved an opportunity for remembrance and reflection.
+Many hospices have their annual remembrance event during the autumn and some churches organise annual or quarterly services designed to give those who have been bereaved an opportunity for remembrance and reflection.

 The purpose of remembering